Full engagement workflow for white-label CAM audit partners

 What is the correct scope definition for dispute support after findings delivery?

 Dispute support scope should be defined in the engagement letter before work starts, not after findings are delivered.
 Standard scope includes: findings explanation to the client, review of the landlord's written response to a formal dispute, and a one-time follow-up analysis if the landlord provides revised calculations.
-Out of scope unless separately engaged: attending lease negotiations, preparing formal legal demand letters, and ongoing monitoring beyond the audit period.
+Out of scope unless separately engaged: attending lease negotiations, preparing formal legal correction drafts, and ongoing monitoring beyond the audit period.
 CPA partners should confirm that dispute support activities stay within factual document analysis rather than advisory services requiring attest coverage.

 How does the re-audit workflow differ from a first-time engagement?